Skip to main content

 Key Federal Funding Sources

 Under Executive Order 12372, some states require federal grants applicants to submit a copy of their application for state government level review and comment.
 The state offices listed here coordinate federal financial assistance and may direct federal development.
-For help in identifying state-level grants, other state government agencies websites may be found at: State and Local Agencies.
+For help in identifying state-level grants, other state government agencies websites may be found at: State and Local Agencies(link is external).

 Related Federal Resources